-View from the Terrace Photo: Brian Kachejian © 2017
+View from the Terrace.
+Photo: Brian Kachejian © 2017

-Shops At Columbus Circle View Photo: Brian Kachejian © 2017
+Shops at Columbus Circle View.
+Photo: Brian Kachejian © 2017

-The Shops at Columbus Circle mall is nestled in the Time Warner Building.
-The building host two glorious towers that are filled with luxurious apartments that most of us could only dream about.
-There is also the Mandarin Oriental, New York hotel located inside the Time Warner Center.
-A Whole Foods Grocery Store operates in the lower level of the building below the Shops at Columbus Circle.
+The Shops at Columbus Circle are located inside the Time Warner Center.
+The building hosts two magnificent residential towers filled with luxurious apartments that most of us could only dream about.
+The Mandarin Oriental, New York hotel is also located inside the complex.
+A Whole Foods Market occupies the lower level beneath the shopping center.

-Inside the mall, shoppers will finds some choicestores such as Amazon Books, Aved, Bose, Coach, Cole, Haan, Diesel, Diptyque, Equinox, H&M, Hugo Boss, J,Crew, LK.Bennett, Lucky Brand, L’Occitanne en Provence, Moleskine, Michael Kors, Sephora,Swarovski,and Williams-Sonoma.
+Inside the mall, shoppers will find stores including Amazon Books, Aveda, Bose, Coach, Cole Haan, Diesel, Diptyque, Equinox, H&M, Hugo Boss, J.Crew, LK Bennett, Lucky Brand, L’Occitane en Provence, Moleskine, Michael Kors, Sephora, Swarovski, and Williams Sonoma.

 Shops at Columbus Circle Stars Changing Colors